kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 A common misconception here is that components with `"use client"` only run in browser.
 Client components still get pre-rendered to the initial HTML on the server (SSR).
 The `"use client"` doesn't mean the component is "client only", it means that we send the code for this component to the client and hydrate it.

 Also note that wrapping your root layout in the client component does not automatically turn your entire app into a client rendering.
 The children can stay server components.
-(It's about the structure of the import, not the rendering.)
 So if you want to have server components inside a client component, you need to use the children pattern to pass them down.

 ```jsx
 // layout.tsx